 How many days do people spend in Glasgow?

-Glasgow caters to a variety of travel styles, whether you travel for leisure to rejuvenate your body and mind, immerse yourself in the culture of the city, or take Instagrammable photos.
-The best itinerary should take at least 3 days.
-However, the exact duration depends on what you want to see and do.
-If you’re just looking to get a taste of the city, a few days is probably sufficient.
-However, if you want to experience what Glasgow has to offer, plan on spending at least a week.
+Glasgow caters to various travel styles, whether you travel for leisure to rejuvenate your body and mind, immerse yourself in the city’s culture, or take Instagrammable photos.
+The best itinerary should take at least three days.
+However, the duration depends on what you want to see and do.
+A few days are probably sufficient if you’re just looking to taste the city.
+However, if you want to experience what Glasgow offers, plan on spending at least a week.

 Indeed, Glasgow has plenty to offer, and now it’s calling you to lose yourself among its thriving districts and colourful buildings.
 The key is to personalise your itinerary.
 Research attractions that pique your interest and consider your pace of travel.
 No matter the length of your stay, Glasgow promises a spectacular experience!